HL7/cql/input/pages/09-b-cqlreference.md

 String comparisons are strictly lexical based on the Unicode value of the individual characters in the string.

-When the first argument to a between is an interval, the operator is a synonym for the <<included-in,during (or included in)>> operator, using the first argument and an inclusive interval constructed from the second and third arguments.
+When the first argument to a between is an interval, the operator is a synonym for the [during (or included in)](#included-in) operator, using the first argument and an inclusive interval constructed from the second and third arguments.
 For example:

 ``` cql
 define "Retinal Exam in Measurement Period or Year Prior":